mjmlio/mjml/doc/components_2.md

 </mjml>
 ```

-The `MJML` engine includes these files
-  in its build process before it builds the HTML.
+The `MJML` engine includes these files as it builds the HTML.